Sound effect

 A sound effect (or audio effect) is an artificially created or enhanced sound, or sound process used to emphasize artistic or other content of films, television shows, live performance, animation, video games, music, or other media.

-Traditionally, in the twentieth century, they were created with foley.
-In motion picture and television production, a sound effect is a sound recorded and presented so it will make a specific storytelling or creative point without the use of dialogue or music.
+In motion picture and television production, a sound effect is a sound recorded and presented to make a specific storytelling or creative point without the use of dialogue or music.
+Traditionally, in the twentieth century, they were created with Foley.
 The term often refers to a process applied to a recording, without necessarily referring to the recording itself.
 In professional motion picture and television production, dialogue, music, and sound effects recordings are treated as separate elements.
-Dialogue and music recordings are never referred to as sound effects, even though the processes applied to such as reverberation or flanging effects, often are called "sound effects".
+Dialogue and music recordings are never referred to as sound effects, even though the processes applied to such as reverberation or flanging effects, often are called sound effects.

 This area and sound design have been slowly merged since the late-twentieth century.

 History

-The term sound effect ranges back to the early days of radio.
+The term sound effect dates back to the early days of radio.
 In its Year Book 1931 the BBC published a major article about "The Use of Sound Effects".
-It considers sounds effect deeply linked with broadcasting and states: "It would be a great mistake to think of them as anologous to punctuation marks and accents in print.
-They should never be inserted into a programme already existing.
+It considers sound effects deeply linked with broadcasting and states: "It would be a great mistake to think of them as analogous to punctuation marks and accents in print.
+They should never be inserted into a program already existing.
 The author of a broadcast play or broadcast construction ought to have used Sound Effects as bricks with which to build, treating them as of equal value with speech and music."
 It lists six "totally different primary genres of Sound Effect":